alvarolopez/alvarolopez.github.com/content/pages/about.md

 [Institute of Physics of Cantabria (IFCA)](http://www.ifca.es), associated with the [Spanish National Research Council (CSIC)](http://www.csic.es) (IFCA, CSIC-UC).

-His main research interests are focused on the implementation, development and promotion of advanced computing services for science and research, exploiting distributed infrastructures over the computing continuum.
-Some of the tools, services and platforms that have been developed in this regard are being used in pan-European production e-Infrastructures (like the EGI.eu Compute Service) or are being exploited by end users in the context of the European Open Science Cloud (EOSC).
+His research focuses on the intersection of cloud computing models, distributed systems, and advanced computing, with a particular emphasis on enhancing research and science services.
+His research in this area prioritizes data security and privacy, the ethical implications, trustworthiness, and privacy concerns associated with data-driven methodologies.
+Additionally, he advocates for socially and environmentally responsible computing practices, aiming to integrate ethical considerations into all aspects of data-driven science and beyond.

-He has participated in more than 20 EU projects (FP7, Horizon 2020, Horizon Europe); noteworthy being the project coordinator of the H2020 DEEP-Hybrid-DataCloud and the Horizon Europe AI4EOSC and SIESTA actions, all of them focused on delivering advanced and innovative services for EOSC.
+He has participated in more than 20 EU projects (FP7, Horizon 2020, Horizon Europe); noteworthy being the project coordinator of the H2020 DEEP-Hybrid-DataCloud and the Horizon Europe AI4EOSC and SIESTA actions, all of them focused on delivering advanced and innovative services for the European Open Science Cloud (EOSC) where he is a recognized contributor.

 ## Disclaimer
 This page is kept deliberately simple.
 There are no tracking cookies, no